Ericsson/paf/doc/man/pafd.8.md

 documentation and is not seen in the by clients to the Pathfinder server.

+The range of allowed Pathfinder protocol versions for clients connecting to a particular domain may be administratively limited (beyond what the server supports) by providing a per-domain *protocol_version* dictionary, with either/both of the *max* and *min* keys.

+*max* represents an upper bound for the Pathfinder protocol version used.
+Must be an integer <= 3.

+*min* represents a lower bound for the Pathfinder protocol version used.
+Must be an integer >= 2.

 The max idle time for Pathfinder Protocol v3 clients may be controlled on a per-domain basis by configuring a dictionary *idle* with either/both of the *max* and *min* keys.